mainnet-cash/mainnet-docs/docs/src/tutorial/README.md

 ```

 ::: tip
-Seed phrase wallets use the derivation path `m/44'/0'/0'/0/0` by default (Bitcoin.com wallet compatibility)
+Seed phrase wallets use the derivation path `m/44'/0'/0'/0/0` by default (Bitcoin.com wallet compatibility).
+Both 12-word and 24-word BIP39 seed phrases are supported.
 :::

 Optionally, a [BIP44](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki) derivation path may be added as a second argument.